 You have the right:

-- to request from SAP access to your Personal Data that SAP collects, uses, or discloses about you;
+to request from SAP access to your Personal Data that SAP collects, uses, or discloses about you;

-- to request that SAP delete Personal Data about you;
+to request that SAP delete Personal Data about you;

-In accordance with the disclosure requirements under the California Consumer Privacy Act (“CCPA”), SAP does not and will not sell your Personal Data.
+SAP receives Data Subject Access Requests from across the globe and works to ensure all valid requests where SAP is the Controller are responded to within the appropriate timeframe.
 In accordance with the verification process set forth in the CCPA, SAP will require a more stringent verification process for deletion requests, or for Personal Data that is considered sensitive or valuable, to minimize the harm that might be posed to you by unauthorized access or deletion of your Personal Data.
 If SAP must request additional information from you outside of information that is already maintained by SAP, SAP will only use it to verify your identity so you can exercise your data protection rights, or for security and fraud-prevention purposes.